mmbman/Katagiri/1983-02-02-Blue-Cliff-Record-Case-40-Talk-2.md

 #### 0:00

-[I will discuss] the Verse of the fortieth case.
+**Katagiri Roshi**: [I will discuss] the Verse of the fortieth case.
 I think you remember the case, but let me read it again:

 > As the officer Lu Hsuan was talking with Nan Ch’uan, he said, “Master of the Teachings Chao said, ‘Heaven, earth, and I have the same root; myriad things and I are one body.’
 This is quite marvelous.”
 >